Common

 Qualified retirement plans give employers a tax break for the contributions they make for their employees.
 Those plans that allow employees to defer a portion of their salaries into the plan can also reduce employees’ present income-tax liability by reducing taxable income.

-READ ALSO: How do you become a deputy architect?
+READ ALSO: How many years do you stay at Beauxbatons?

 Which of the following is characteristic of a nonqualified plan?